ArduPilot/ardupilot_wiki/dev/source/docs/code-overview-adding-a-new-parameter.rst

 **Step #2:** In order to figure out the keys for conversion:

-    * Set the AP_PARAM_KEY_DUMP definition to "1" [here in AP_Param.h](https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_Param/AP_Param.h#L36)
+    * Set the AP_PARAM_KEY_DUMP definition to "1" `here in AP_Param.h <https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_Param/AP_Param.h#L36>`__

     * Start the old code in SITL and all the parameter names and their magic numbers will be displayed

-    * Copy-paste from Copter's Parameters.cpp file's [existing parameter conversion tables like the ones done for the attitude controller's filters](https://github.com/ArduPilot/ardupilot/blob/master/ArduCopter/Parameters.cpp#L1219).
+    * Copy-paste from Copter's Parameters.cpp file's `existing parameter conversion tables like the ones done for the attitude controller gains <https://github.com/ArduPilot/ardupilot/blob/master/ArduCopter/Parameters.cpp#L1247>`__.

 Parameter Conversion Expiration
 ===============================